joshbegley/nyt-latest/README.md

 **That Airport Spa?
 It’s a Coronavirus Testing Clinic**\
-`XpresSpa used to offer pedicures and chair massages at airports, now it’s in the coronavirus testing business.`\
+`XpresSpa used to offer pedicures and chair massages at airports.
+Now it’s in the coronavirus testing business.`\
 https://nytimes.com/2020/10/07/travel/coronavirus-airport-testing-xpresspa.html?searchResultPosition=1

 **Morgan Wallen Loses ‘S.N.L.’
 Music Spot for Violating Virus Rules**\